tomreyn/isfl/README.md

 # isfl - Insyde Software UEFI firmware flashing kernel driver

-This is the GPLv2 licensed Linux driver which is a requirement to enable firmware updates using Insyde Software's H2OFFT-Lx(64) utility on GNU Linux.
-The utility itself is not available here, since it unfortunately does not seem to be GPL licensed.
+This is version 0.0.05 of the (GPLv2 licensed) Linux driver required to carry out firmware upgrades on Insyde Softwares UEFI platform, using the H2OFFT-Lx(64) utility on GNU Linux.
+The utility itself is not available here, since it does not seem to be GPL licensed.

 ## Requirements

-* Kernel headers for your currently running kernel
+* Kernel headers for your currently running kernel, >= 2.6.36
 * GNU make

 ## Compilation